ojensen5115/ojensen5115.github.io/_posts/2026-06-17-finally-understanding-kubernetes.md

 * **Volume/PersistentVolume:** storage that outlives a pod's lifecycle
 * **kubectl:** CLI application to interact with the cluster

-In this tutorial we will be using [kind](https://kind.sigs.k8s.io/) as our k8s implementation, backed by [docker](https://www.docker.com/).

 # Setup

+In this tutorial we will be using [kind](https://kind.sigs.k8s.io/) as our Kubernetes implementation, backed by [docker](https://www.docker.com/).

 Install [Docker Engine](https://docs.docker.com/engine/install) and make sure you're in the appropriate system groups to be able to run it without `sudo`.
 You do not need a Docker account, the desktop app, or any of their commercial or cloud offerings that the main website pushes.

 Next, create a project directory (e.g. `k8s-learning`).

-Finally, install k8s and the necessary software.
+Finally, install kubernetes and the necessary software.
 If you're on [NixOS](https://nixos.org/) or otherwise have `nix` on your system, you can get a dev shell with everything you need by making file in your project directory called `flake.nix` with the following contents:

     {